 - PANDAS: PANDAS stands for Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections.
 It is associated with the sudden onset of obsessive compulsive disorder (OCD) or tics following a strep infection, such as strep throat or scarlet fever.
 While PANDAS symptoms may sometimes look a lot like autism, it is a separate disorder.
 In addition to sudden onset of OCD or tics, symptoms of PANDAS may include hyperactivity, inattention, separation anxiety, changes in mood, sleep disturbance, urinary frequency (including bed wetting), fine or gross motor changes (for example, changes in handwriting), and joint pain.

 - Food Allergies: Some parents and researchers have suggested that allergies to milk and wheat products might cause ASD.
-Research has shown that casein (found in dairy products) and gluten (wheat) allergies are not more prevalent in individuals with ASD compared to the general population.
-Nevertheless, some families have changed the diets of their children with ASD to eliminate casein and gluten (known as the GF/CF diet).
+Research has shown that casein (found in dairy products) and gluten (wheat) allergies are not more prevalent in individuals on the autism specyrum compared to the general population.
+Nevertheless, some families have changed the diets of their autistic children to eliminate casein and gluten (known as the GF/CF diet).
 Research is mixed regarding whether the GF/CF diet reduces symptoms associated with ASD over a long enough time period to result in change.
 As of now, food allergies are not considered a cause of autism, nor has a correlation between food allergies and autism been established.

 Research studies have also pointed to epigenetic factors that may contribute to an increased risk of ASD and other neurodevelopmental disorders.
 Epigenetics refers to nongenetic factors that affect how genes work, but which do not change the DNA sequence itself.
 For example: